pp4rs/DEPRECATED-installation-guide/docs/r.md

 Go to the [R homepage](https://cran.r-project.org/) and download the installer for your operating system.

-The current version of R is 3.3.1 -- "Bug in Your Hair."
+The current version of R is 3.4

 ## Installing RStudio